The Vermont Statutes Online

 (4) A capital budget for the next five fiscal years, showing anticipated capital expenditures, financing, and tax requirements.

-(5) Such other information as may be required by the Board of Selectmen.
+(5) Such other information as may be required by the Selectboard.

-(b) The budget shall be published not later than two weeks after its preliminary adoption by the Board of Selectmen.
-The Board shall fix the time and place for holding a public hearing for the budget, and shall give a public notice of such hearing.
-The Board shall then review the budget and recommend it, with or without change, to the annual Town meeting.
+(b) The budget shall be published not later than two weeks after its preliminary adoption by the Selectboard.
+The board shall fix the time and place for holding a public hearing for the budget, and shall give a public notice of such hearing.
+The board shall then review the budget and recommend it, with or without change, to the annual Town meeting.

 § 117-703.
 Town meeting warning and budget